parkr/blogsource/source/_posts/2013-04-01-do-not-single-out-the-democrats-equals-this-is-about-everyone.markdown

 ---
 layout: post
-title: "Don't Single Out the Democrats - This is About Everyone"
+title: "Do Not Single Out the Democrats - This is About Everyone"
 date: 2013-04-01 00:23
 comments: false
 categories: